holgertkey/ccaps/README.md

 ccaps -start
 ```

-### Caps Lock not working as expected
-- Make sure only one instance is running
-- Try restarting the program: `ccaps -exit` then `ccaps -start`
-- Check if other keyboard software is interfering
+### Only one layout switching
+If you specify a country code but only have English installed, the program will switch between the current layout and itself.
+Install additional keyboard layouts in Windows Settings.

-### Layout switching not working
+### Layout switching not working with specific codes
-- Ensure you have multiple keyboard layouts installed in Windows
+- Ensure the specified keyboard layouts are installed in Windows
+- Check available codes with: `ccaps -status`
 - Verify layouts in Settings → Time & Language → Language → Preferred languages

 ### Scroll Lock indicator not updating
 - Some keyboards don't have Scroll Lock LEDs
 - Try using software that shows Scroll Lock status
 - The functionality works even without visible indicator

+## Migration from v0.4.0

+Version 0.5.0 is backward compatible with v0.4.0 commands:

+- `ccaps -run` works the same (cycles through all layouts)
+- `ccaps -start`, `ccaps -stop`, `ccaps -status` unchanged
+- New: Country code filtering with `-ru`, `-ua`, etc.

 ## Uninstall